Overview and Description

 - Meet consumer’s aesthetics needs

-While wheelchair use does not change the natural history of any disorder, an appropriate wheelchair can give an individual functional independence, minimize disability, and contribute to quality of life and social integration.
+While wheelchair use does not change the natural history of any disorder, an appropriate wheelchair can increase functional independence, minimize disability, and contribute to quality of life and social integration.
 A well-fitted wheelchair can also minimize or prevent complications that might occur if the wheelchair prescription was inappropriate, such as progression of postural deformities or pressure ulcers.
-Co-morbid or associated conditions that may interfere with the use of a wheelchair (or require modifications to the wheelchair prescription) include cognitive deficits, vision and hearing deficits, spacial neglect, and obesity.
-While there are few absolute contraindications to wheelchair use, the patient’s ability to safely utilize a wheelchair must be evaluated.
-This becomes especially important when prescribing power mobility.
+Co-morbid or associated conditions that may interfere with the use of a wheelchair (or require modifications to the wheelchair prescription) include cognitive deficits, spasticity or other movement disorders, vision and hearing deficits, spatial neglect, and obesity or malnutrition.
+Typically, patients undergo a comprehensive pelvis and hip posture exam prior to wheelchair prescription in order to assess sitting posture and subsequent wheelchair needs.
+While there are few absolute contraindications to wheelchair use, the patient’s ability to safely utilize a wheelchair must also be evaluated.
+This is especially important when prescribing power mobility.

-- inability to utilize the arms for propulsion (assuming this is a goal, rather than having the caregiver propel the patient)
+- Inability to utilize the arms for propulsion due to decreased ROM, strength or coordination (assuming this is a goal, rather than having the caregiver propel the patient)

-- cardiopulmonary impairments may limit propulsion of a manual wheelchair, as upper extremity propulsion can increase diastolic blood pressure response and cardiac afterload, as well as requiring elevation in cardiac output
+- Cardiopulmonary impairments may limit propulsion of a manual wheelchair, as upper extremity propulsion can increase diastolic blood pressure response and cardiac afterload, as well as require elevation in cardiac output

 Historical features to consider when determining whether wheelchair mobility is appropriate include ability to ambulate, history of falls, and activities that the proposed wheelchair will help the user to perform.
-Once it has been determined that wheelchair or power mobility is indicated, the rehabilitation team can assess the patient to formulate an appropriate wheelchair prescription.2,7
+Current living environment should also be assessed, as wheelchair use may necessitate modification of the environment to allow for better mobility and access.
+Once it has been determined that wheelchair or power mobility is indicated, the rehabilitation team can assess the patient to formulate an appropriate wheelchair prescription.3,4

 Factors to consider when writing a wheelchair prescription: